0x80/firestore-hooks/README.md

 ## FsDocument

-The original Firestore API, while quite convenient, is a little more convoluted that I would like.
-Data is retrieved from the snapshot with a `data()` function because it accepts parameters that you will likely never use.
-Also Typescript generics are not available and the [withConverter API]() that could be used to type your data, is overkill if you're not interested in converting data.
+The original Firestore API, while quite convenient, seems more verbose than needed for the vast majority of use-cases.
+Data is retrieved from the snapshot with a `data()` but it accepts optional parameters that you will likely never use.
+Also, Typescript generics are not available and the [withConverter API](), that could be used to type your data, is overkill if you are not interested in converting your data.

 A lot of libraries that make abstractions for Firestore (e.g.
-[react-firebase-hooks]()) merge the id and data into a single object, similar to MongoDB.
+[react-firebase-hooks]()) merge the id and data into a single object.
 I think this is not very elegant, because in Firestore the document id is clearly separated from the data.
-Bringing the two together not only makes it harder to type your data, but also potentially creates a collision, because a document could have an `id` field as part of its data which is different from the actual document id.
+Bringing the two together not only makes it harder to type your data, but also potentially creates a naming collision, because a document is allowed to have an `id` field as part of its data, separate from the actual document id.

 The most convenient document abstraction I can come up with is: